vippsas/vipps-report-api/vipps-report-api-faq.md

 endpoint to retrieve payments that are part of a specific payout.
 The `sincePayout` works similarly.

-**Please note:** Vipps may at some point implement a "rolling reserve", where an amount is always withheld to compensate for high risk, etc. Due to this, each payment may not always be connected to a specific payout.
+**Please note:** We may at some point implement a "rolling reserve", where an amount is always withheld to compensate for high risk, etc. Due to this, each payment may not always be connected to a specific payout.